 - Certain professional tools and materials.

 In Kentucky, you can choose between either the state or federal bankruptcy exemptions.
 (You cannot, however, “mix and match” state and federal exemptions — you must use one set or the other.)
-An experienced bankruptcy lawyer can help you decide which exemptions best serve your needs.
+An experienced bankruptcy lawyer in KY can help you decide which exemptions best serve your needs.

 In many cases, most or all of your property is considered exempt.
 For example, under Kentucky’s bankruptcy exemptions, you can retain $23,675 of equity in your home ($47,350 if you are a married couple).
 Suppose your home is worth $200,000 and owe $170,000 on your mortgage.
 Since you only have $30,000 in equity in your home, your home is protected and exempt provided, however, you can afford to continue to make the mortgage payments.